-Under the Code of Audit Practice, we are required to report to you if, in our opinion, we have not been able to satisfy ourselves that the Authority has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources for the year ended 31 March 2021.
+Under the Code of Audit Practice, we are required to report to you if, in our opinion, we have not been able to satisfy ourselves that the Authority has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources for the year ended 31 March 2022.

 We have nothing to report in respect of the above matter except on 20 September 2024, we identified a significant weakness in the Authority's governance arrangements.
 This was in relation to a lack of capacity in the finance team being a key cause in the backlog of financial statements production, going back to 2018/19.
 We recommend that the Authority prioritise finding permanent capacity within the finance team, either through internal or external support, to facilitate future financial statements.
-This capacity will also be vital in ensuring that the finance team for queries, to enable assurances to be provided and the information to be relied upon.
+This capacity will also be vital in ensuring that the financial statements that have been produced can be audited, with appropriate support from the finance team for queries, to enable assurances to be provided and the information to be relied upon.